bluebaroncanada/docs-ce-prod/3.1.0/source/developer-guide/oxtrust-eclipse.md

 Use the external maven you installed, not the built in maven.
 In Window / Preferences, there is a section for Maven.
-Under the Installations section, add the Maven folder you installed in `c:\java`
+Under the Installations section, add your local Maven installation directory.

    ![maven](../img/developer/oxtrust/externalmaven.png)